 If you are a small business that only hires a few people a year, we have other options and can still meet your needs.

 Are your reports easy to read?

-VeriCorp has quality assurance procedures in place to edit each report to ensure that the language is understandable to the user.
-We follow the EEOC recommendations to be sure that a criminal record is only reported once within the background screening report so as not to confuse the end user with a lengthy report that may paint the applicant in a negative light.
-To see a sample of a couple of our reports please click here.
+VeriCorp has quality assurance procedures in place to edit each report to ensure that the language can be understood by the user.
+We follow the EEOC recommendations to be sure a criminal record is only reported once within the background screening report, so as not to confuse the end user with a lengthy report that may paint the applicant in a negative light.
+To see a sample of a few of our reports please click here.